 Choosing between a Homestay and Student Residence

-When I studied in Spain I was given the opportunity to choose between a homestay and a student residence.
-While each study abroad program may be different in terms of the housing options offered, I think these are the two most common possibilities so I’d like to share my thoughts with you on the two options and explain why I ended up making the choice that I did.
+When studying abroad in Spain, you will probably have the opportunity to choose between a homestay and a student residence.
+While each study abroad program may be different in terms of the housing options offered, these are the two most common possibilities.
+Today we are sharing why both options have benefits and why Dani chose to live in a homestay.

 First and foremost, it’s essential that you understand what these two options mean in order to get the most out of either experience, so let’s consider them in turn:

 A “homestay” is an immersive experience into the Spanish family life as it incorporates you into a local family’s home.
-You almost always receive someone who becomes like a madre (mother) to you and maybe a padre (father), hermana (sister), abuela (grandma), etc as well.
+You almost always receive someone who becomes like a madre (mother) to you and maybe a padre (father), hermana (sister), abuela (grandma), etc. as well.
 This options gives you the chance to get to know family traditions and typical customs of the Spanish people.
-You’ll have more direct contact with locals of different ages and perhaps form bonds strong enough to (respectfully!) ask the older generation about their experience with Franco and the Civil War, their opinions on current politics, bullfights, etc. This option tends to come with more Sunday family meals and authentic experiences with local Spanish celebrations.
+You’ll have more direct contact with locals of different ages and perhaps form bonds strong enough to (respectfully!) ask the older generation about their experience with the Civil War and Francisco France, their opinions on current politics, bullfights, etc. This option tends to come with more Sunday family meals and authentic experiences with local Spanish celebrations.

 A student residence, however, can be a great option if you want to get a more immersive experience into the student life in your city.
-You will obviously be surrounded by more young people and you are bound to get invited to more parties and salidas.
-While the people in your homestay are likely to explain the roots of a local celebration (usually religious), these young people will clue you in on what currently happens at the event (usually lots of drinking).
+You will obviously be surrounded by more young people and you are bound to get invited to more parties.
+While the people in your homestay are likely to explain the roots of a local celebration (usually religious), these young people will clue you in on what currently happens at the event (usually lots of drinking and dancing).
 The opportunity to talk with Spaniards about their opinions regarding history and current events will also arise, though with more exposure to the younger generation.

-Additionally, young people who go to university in/near their hometown live at home and so you won’t find them in the residences.
-Instead, these often fill up with students from other regions of Spain or Erasmus students (study abroaders from other countries within the EU).
-This can be incredibly interesting as you may have the opportunity to come into contact with people from all over but I recommend talking to your program about the trends in student residence placement.
-Namely, ask them if you are more likely to be placed with Spaniards, other foreigners, or Americans.
+Additionally, young people who go to university in/near their hometown oftentimes live at home and so you won’t find them in the residences.
+Instead, these homes often fill up with students from other regions of Spain or Erasmus students (study abroaders from other countries within the EU).
+This can be incredibly interesting as you will probably have the opportunity to come into contact with people from all over.
+However, talking to your program about the trends in student residence placement can help you better understand who you will find there.
+We especially recommend asking them if you are more likely to be placed with Spaniards, other foreigners, or Americans.
 Keep in mind that there is often a tendency for students from the same country (or at least countries sharing the same language) to stick together rather than branch out.
 If the residence is likely to be full of more English-speakers than Spanish-speakers, that is something you should know ahead of time in order to make an informed choice based on what you want.

 When it came time for me to check one box or the other, the decision was clear.
 A homestay fulfilled my personal expectations.
 I wanted to get to know Spanish culture (and specifically the local Alicante culture) more intimately.
 I wanted to be challenged to speak Spanish every day and not be tempted to abandon that intention because I was surrounded by a lot of cool English-speakers who might not share the same goal (although I talk about how this priority has shifted in my current life here).
 I wanted to experience the nightlife, but it wasn’t essential for me to get invited out every night of the week.
 Basically, I was more intrigued by the nuisances of a Spanish home and upbringing than the university culture.